-Please join us for our welcome reception on Wednesday, March 20, from 6pm to 8pm.
+Please join us for our welcome reception on Wednesday, March 20, from 6pm to 8pm in the Casino Anbau on the campus.
 Snacks and drinks will be served.
 Furthermore, you will be able to pick up your conference package at the registration desk.
 This is a wonderful opportunity to spend time with your colleagues and get to know fellow researchers.

 Our conference dinner will take place on Friday evening, March 22, at 6pm.
 The dinner will be held in the Festsaal banqueting hall of the Palmengarten (palm gardens) close to the university.
 The Palmengarten is a famous botanical garden, also called the green oasis of Frankfurt, which houses numerous tropical and subtropical plants.
 The banqueting hall is known for its neo-Renaissance ornaments, classical chandeliers and a beautiful, historical banquet floor.
 Through the large windows towards the Palmenhaus you can enjoy a view over the historical plant collection dating back to the end of the 19th century.
 If your partner is accompanying you to Frankfurt, he/she is welcome to join the conference dinner.